codewouter/milestone3-npc-library/README.md

 ### Further testing
 * All links and buttons were tested exensively.
 * Tens of characters were created with awkward entries.
 Empty fields, extremely long names, high and low values.
 After lots of debug and test cycles, no more errors were found.
-* A friend with a lots coding and testing experienced stress-tested the whole project.
+* A friend with a lot of coding and testing experienced stress-tested the whole project.

 ### Interesting bugs/errors found and solved during development.
 * I branched off early to test if I could combine materialize with my own styling, also branched off to work on the editnpc.html and update_npc route because it seemed complex.
 After those I decided branches were not needed because I was working solo on this project.